migueldeicaza/TermKit/DECISIONS.md

 # ISupportInitialize

 This is a convention that is used to handle initialization of controls in stages, popular in the Winforms world.
-For now, I decied not to bring this code.
+For now, I decided not to bring this code.
 Can revisit later.